omnivector-solutions/license-manager/docs-source/development.rst

 Seeding the batch script and fake application
 *********************************************
 To test the license manager, there's a fake application and a batch script to run it inside the license-manager-simulator ``job`` folder.
-The fake application makes a request to the license-manager-simulator API to book 42 licenses, sleeps for a few seconds, and delete the booking after.
+The fake application makes a request to the license-manager-simulator API to book 42 licenses, sleeps for a few seconds, and then deletes the booking after.
 The batch script will be responsible for scheduling the fake application job in the slurm cluster.

-Copy the files to the slurmd machine /tmp folder.
-Also modify the URL in the ``application.sh`` to reflect the ip address of the machine where the license-manager-simulator is running.
+Copy the files to the slurmd machine ``/tmp`` folder.
+Also modify the URL in the ``application.sh`` to reflect the IP address of the machine where the license-manager-simulator is running.
 The ``license_name`` field in the payload must match the license added to the simulator ("product.feature").

 .. code-block:: bash